 The Mpow CH1 come in several different color variants: Blue and Yellow, Pink, Blue and Green, and Cherry Pink.
 We tested the Blue and Yellow variant, and you can see the label for the model we tested here.
 We expect the other color variants to perform similarly.
 If you come across another variant, let us know in the discussions.

 The Mpow CH1 are on-ear headphones that come in lots of bright colors for young listeners.
 Like many kids' headphones, the manufacturer claims that they have an 85db volume limit, however, they can reach volumes of up to 100db.
 Their sound profile isn't very balanced, and they don't come with a microphone.
-If you're looking for more headphones, check out our recommendations for the best kids headphones, the best on-ear headphones, and the best wireless Bluetooth headphones.
+If you're looking for more headphones, check out our recommendations for the best on-ear headphones, and the best wireless Bluetooth headphones.

 The JBL JR300BT Wireless are better headphones for kids than the Mpow CH1.
 The JBL are more comfortable, more stable, and better-built.
 Their sound profile is more balanced, and they leak less noise.
 They also have a microphone, which the Mpow lack.
 However, the JBL are wireless-only headphones, while the Mpow are wired-only.

 The Puro JuniorJams Wireless are better headphones for kids than the Mpow CH1.
 The Puro are better-built, and they can be used wirelessly, unlike the Mpow.
 They also come with a microphone and they leak less noise.
 While their sound profile is bass-heavy, it's ultimately more balanced than the Mpow.